Checking an element

 function, you have the third (optional) parameter $strict

 to define that you want a strict comparison performed.
-Loose comparison is the default behaviour.
+Loose comparison is the default behavior.

 First | Second | Strict comparison | Loose comparison |